CSCI3350 Introduction to Quantum Computing (2026 Spring)

 Genuine emergency cases will be handled separately and typically require valid justification along with supporting documentation.

 Academic Honesty: Students are reminded to carefully review and adhere to the University's policies and regulations on academic honesty, as well as the disciplinary guidelines and procedures governing breaches of these rules.
 We emphasize the importance of strictly following all examination regulations.
 During an exam, if an invigilator observes behavior deemed suspicious or potentially indicative of academic dishonesty, they are authorized to issue a warning, record the student's name, and report the incident directly to the Faculty Disciplinary Committee (FDC) for investigation.
 If the FDC determines that a violation has occurred, the student will receive an automatic failure for the course and may face additional disciplinary actions in accordance with University policy.
-All students are strongly encouraged to familiarize themselves with the University's official guidelines on examination conduct and academic integrity.
-Please refer to the following links: In particular, the following sections are relevant to course examinations:

 Students with Special Educational Needs (SEN): CUHK is committed to promoting equal opportunities in academic pursuits for all students.
 To support full-time students with special educational needs (SEN) in fully participating in campus life and enhancing their learning experience, the SEN Service (SENS) provides tailored support based on individual needs.
 These may include learning aids and equipment, special arrangements for classes or examinations, accessible facilities, and assistance with hostel visits and accommodations.